OrdinaryMagician/ibuki_m/README.md

 *"Ohhhhh...
 That feels good..."*

 A potent overheal of 100 HP with no upper cap whatsoever.
 Note that any healing above 100 will wear off over time, faster the higher it's at.
+Megaspheres are replaced by two of them, for a 200 HP boost.

 ### Oil Bottle *[Armor Bonus, Green Armor, Blue Armor]*